hansonkd/Wheb-Framework/README.md

 ```
 ### Templates

 Wheb uses template agnostic templating.
 What does this mean?
 Each template consists of one thing: a function that takes a Typeable data and outputs a Bytestring Builder in IO context.
-With this, you can build your own type safe templates and use whatever you want, Blaze, Heist, Hamlet, HSP or the easy to use prebuilt Hastache plugin.
+With this, you can build your own type-safe templates and use whatever you want: Blaze, Heist, Hamlet, HSP or the easy to use prebuilt Hastache plugin.

 By generalizing the template rendering function in our handlers, plugins can easily render HTML pages with knowledge that generic function to render it exists.
-It also makes us strictly seperate our templates from the rest of our code.
+It also makes it easy to strictly seperate our templates from the rest of our code.

 Blaze is pretty popular, so lets try writing a blaze template.
 First lets start completely over with some new imports and our template.